Things to do in Salcombe, Devon

 Spring and Summer are when the tourists flood in and the town buzzes with activity – but I’m a fan of Salcombe all year round.
 We lived there during the winter and while some places close off-season, the area doesn’t stop being beautiful, and enough pubs, cafes and shops stay open for it not to feel like a ghost town.

 I also love the winter for rugged coastal walks and getting cosy in front of the fire.
 So, in short, I don’t think there’s a bad time to go – it just depends on what you’re looking for – the vibes and vibrancy of summer or a more laidback (and cheaper) winter retreat.
-Spring is a good in-between, although the Bank Holidays and Easter are just as busy as summer.
+Spring is a good in-between, although the Bank Holidays and Easter are often just as busy as summer.

 Bridges and Balloons favourites